stevan11leonardy/babel-plugin-asset-loader/README.md

 ### extensions

-List of extension file-loader should look for in imports.
+List of extension asset-loader should look for in imports.
 All other imports are ignored.

 ### context